Todd Auer

-Todd Auer is a former linebacker in the National Football League and is the Defensive Coordinator of the football team at Chadron State College.
+Todd Auer (born January 18, 1965) is an American college football coach and former player who is the defensive coordinator for Western Colorado University, a position he has held since 2016.
+He played professionally as a linebacker for the Green Bay Packers of the National Football League (NFL).
+He was signed as an undrafted free agent after playing college football for the Western Illinois Leathernecks.
+He is considered to be one of the best defensive coordinators in NCAA Division 2, as his defense is always ranked top 10 nationally.

 Biography

-Auer was born in Winona, Minnesota on January 18, 1965, grew up in Trempealeau and attendedGale-Ettrick-Trempealeau High School in Galesville, Wisconsin.
+Auer was born in Winona, Minnesota on January 18, 1965, grew up in Trempealeau, Wisconsin, and attended Gale-Ettrick-Trempealeau High School in Galesville, Wisconsin.
 He has four children.

 Playing career

 Auer played with the Green Bay Packers during the 1987 NFL season.
 He played at the collegiate level at Western Illinois University.
 He was a first-team All American and a second-team Academic All American at WIU.